Spinal cord injury

 Emergency symptoms of a spinal cord injury after an accident include:

-• Extreme back pain or pressure in the neck, head or back.
+• Serious back pain or pressure in the neck, head or back.

-• Weakness, incoordination or loss of control in any part of the body.
+• Weakness, loss of coordination or loss of control in any part of the body.

 • Numbness, tingling or loss of feeling in the hands, fingers, feet or toes.